mikaa123/linear/README.md

 This is why mac is the only supported platform at this point.

 ## Contributing
-Any contribution is welcome, in fact, you'll recieve an instant hug from doing one. ;) Linear was build as a side-project and is a little rough around the edges, so even bug reports would be great.
+Any contribution is welcome, in fact, you'll receive an instant hug from doing one. ;) Linear was build as a side-project and is a little rough around the edges, so even bug reports would be great.

 ### Development